auth0/docs/articles/tokens/concepts/refresh-token-rotation.md

 ## Maintaining user sessions in SPAs

-Until very recently, SPAs overcame the challenge of maintaining the user’s session by using the [Authorization Code Flow with PKCE](/flows/concepts/auth-code-pkce) in conjunction with [Silent Authentication](/api-auth/tutorials/silent-authentication).
+Until very recently, SPAs maintained the user’s session by using the [Authorization Code Flow with PKCE](/flows/concepts/auth-code-pkce) in conjunction with [Silent Authentication](/api-auth/tutorials/silent-authentication).
 Recent developments in browser privacy technology, such as Intelligent Tracking Prevention (ITP) prevent access to the Auth0 session cookie, thereby requiring users to reauthenticate.

 ![Refresh Token and Access Tokens](/media/articles/tokens/rt-and-at.png)